 Slice green onions crosswise.
 Mince the green parts and reserve for garnish.

-Chop eggplant at angles into uneven bite-sized pieces.
-This will help prevent it from sticking to the pan.
+Chop eggplants at angles into uneven bite-sized pieces.
+This will help prevent them from sticking to the pan.

 Rinse water chestnuts and chop them into halves